Bert Newton: 1992–2005

-In 1992 Newton moved into daytime television as host of The Morning Show, which soon changed title to Good Morning Australia (GMA) on Network Ten.
+In 1992, Newton moved into daytime TV as host of The Morning Show, which was soon renamed Good Morning Australia (GMA) on Network Ten.
 The show revived Newton's celebrity status and was a continuing success for Ten.
-GMA was a mix of interviews, music, cooking segments featuring Newton's floor manager Robert Mascara, aka "Belvedere", doing the popular taste tests and innuendo which was primarily ad-libbed.
-Much of the screen time was dedicated to infomercials.
-Unusually for television, the show was broadcast live-to-air on Mondays and Tuesdays but for the rest of the week live-to-tape (recorded complete and aired later).
+GMA was a mix of interviews, music, cooking segments and infomercials.
+It was broadcast live-to-air on Mondays and Tuesdays, but for the rest of the week live-to-tape (recorded complete and aired later).
+GMA was cancelled in late 2005 after a 14-year run.

-In October 2005, Network Ten announced that the program would be cancelled at the end of the year after a 14-year run.
 Although Newton was offered ongoing employment at Network Ten, he stated that he would return to the Nine Network in 2006.